Privacy Policy

 • Parents; and

-How does CCCM treat Sensitive Information?
+How does the Conservatorium treat Sensitive Information?

 membership, sexual preferences or criminal record, that is also personal information; and health information about an individual.
 Sensitive information will be used and disclosed only for the purpose for which it was provided or a directly related secondary purpose, unless you agree otherwise, or the use or disclosure of the sensitive information is allowed by law.